-The Roles of Group Chief Risk Officer (CRO) and Group Risk
+The Roles of Group CRO and Group Risk

 Within the second line of defence is GRD, a function independent of business units.
-It assists our Group's management and stakeholders in the monitoring and controlling risk exposures within the Board-approved risk appetite statement.
+It assists our Group's management and stakeholders in the monitoring and controlling of risk exposures within the Board-approved risk appetite statement.

-The organisational structure of GRD is made of two major components, namely the Chief Risk Officer (CRO) and the Risk Centres of Excellence ("CoE").
 Group Risk is headed by the Group CRO, who is appointed by our Board to lead the Group-wide risk management functions including implementation of the EWRM framework.
 Our Group CRO:

-- a) actively engages our Board and senior management on risk management issues and initiatives. - b) maintains an oversight on risk management functions across all entities within the Group.
-In each key country of operation, there is a local Chief Risk Officer or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.
+- a) actively engages our Board and senior management on risk management issues and initiatives; and - b) maintains an oversight on risk management functions across all entities within our Group.
+In each key country of operation, there is a local CRO or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.